geofabrik/OpenRailRouting-doc/map-matching.md

 ### Input format

-The supported input format is [GPX 1.1](http://www.topografix.com/GPX/1/1/) (application/gpx+xml).
+The supported input formats are [GPX 1.1](http://www.topografix.com/GPX/1/1/) (application/gpx+xml) and a custom CSV format.
 A json format is under work.

+The CSV file should have two columns called "latitude" and "longitude".
+Their order does not matter.
+The file must have column headers.

 ### Parameters